-This was most controversial choice of chocolate – violet flavored chocolate.
+This was the most controversial choice of chocolate – violet flavoured chocolate.
 Malbec is extremely well known for its floral characteristics with violets always present.
 It highlighted the Malbec’s ability to tone down the strength of the chocolate whilst the chocolate lifted the floral side of the wine.
 That’s said, it is not your normal chocolate and is used to show how even extremes can work together.

 Groups of up to 14 can attend the Malbec and Chocolate Masterclass – available from Monday 14th – Friday 18th October at Gaucho Piccadilly.
 Head Sommelier Zack Charilaou will teach chocolate lovers how the bitter taste of their most loved indulgence is enhanced by the deep, smooth flavour of Argentine Malbec.
-Likewise, wine and Malbec lovers can realize how they can really compliment and enhance the choice of chocolate at the end of a meal.
+Likewise, wine and Malbec lovers can realise how they can really compliment and enhance the choice of chocolate at the end of a meal.
 Priced at £30 per person it is well worth investigating.